-You can provide this request in writing, by phone, via secure email in e-banking or by coming into one of our branches.
+You can provide this request by phone, in writing, or by secure email via internet banking.

 Once you have requested us to cancel your direct debit, you may also wish to contact the merchant to advise them that you are seeking to cancel your direct debit.